Convair B-36 Peacemaker: Experiments

-The FICON project was more successful and involving a modified B-36 (a GRB-36D "mothership") and the RF-84K, a fighter modified for reconnaissance, in a bomb bay.
+The FICON project was more successful and involved a modified B-36 (a GRB-36D "mothership") and the RF-84K, a fighter modified for reconnaissance, in a bomb bay.
 The GRB-36D would ferry the RF-84K to the vicinity of the objective, whereupon the RF-84K would disconnect and begin its mission.
 Ten GRB-36Ds and 25 RF-84Ks were built and had limited service in 1955–1956.

 Projects Tip Tow and Tom-Tom involved docking F-84s to the wingtips of B-29s and B-36s.
 The hope was that the increased aspect ratio of the combined aircraft would result in a greater range.
 Project Tip Tow was cancelled when an EF-84D and a specially modified test EB-29A crashed, killing everyone on both aircraft.
 This accident was attributed to the EF-84D flipping over onto the wing of the EB-29A.
 Project Tom-Tom, involving RF-84Fs and a GRB-36D from the FICON project (redesignated JRB-36F), continued for a few months after this crash, but was also cancelled due to the violent turbulence induced by the wingtip vortices of the B-36.

+The 1st Experimental Guided Missile Group tested the Republic-Ford JB-2, a derivative of the German V-1 flying bomb, in the late 1940s at Eglin Air Corps Proving Ground Eglin Air Force Base, Florida.
+In early 1949, the 3200th Proof Test Group tested launching JB-2s from under the wings of B-36 Peacemaker bombers at Eglin AFB.
+About a year later, JB-2s were tested as aerial targets for experimental infrared gunsights at Eglin.

+The XGAM-71 Buck Duck was an air-launched decoy missile that was developed by Convair in the early 1950s.
+It was intended to have the same radar signature as the B-36, thereby allowing it to disrupt the enemy's air defenses and dilute their effort to shoot down an incoming bomber fleet.
+As initially envisioned by the Air Force, one B-36 in the then-typical three-plane attack formation would be filled with up to seven GAM-71s apportioned within its three bomb bays.
+A mixture of Ducks and other weapons was also possible, although the Air Force did not specify that it intended to use mixed loads.